-People involved in recreational sports should consider their household’s level of risk and interaction with other at-risk populations when determining whether to participate in recreational sports.
+Additional considerations.
+People involved in recreational sports may wish to consider their household’s level of risk when determining whether to participate in recreational sports.
 Factors that place people (including household members) at higher risk of adverse outcomes from COVID-19 include older age, not being vaccinated, and certain medical conditions.
 If you are immunocompromised or at high risk for severe disease, consider avoiding non-essential indoor activities such as sports when your COVID-19 Community Level is high.